rocrill/meal-generator/README.md

 ![Image of Device responsiveness](assets/images/responsiveness-image.png)

-Balanced meal generator is a website for anyone who is interested in nutrition and looking for some inspiration on what food to prepare.
+Balanced meal generator is a website for anyone who is nutrition-conscious and lacking inspiration on what food to prepare.

 Users of this website will be able to select their dietary preferences and then generate a range of meal ideas, choosing from a randomised selection of food, while sticking to a nutritionally balanced plate break-down of 50% vegetables, 25% protein and 25% carbohydrate.

+The website also contains a nutrition quiz to provide some light entertainment for the user, whilst promoting nutritional awareness.
+Depending on the quiz results, the user may also be advised to give the meal generator a go to improve their nutritional health.

 ## User Experience (UX)